Enselic/snapshot-testing/README.md

 ### Audit the Code

-This crate is very small and easily audited[^1] with the following command:
+This crate is very small and easily audited with the following command [^1]:

 ```sh
 curl -H "User-Agent: $USER at $HOST" \